-Tauvik Muhamad has twenty years of experience at ILO, focusing on Jakarta, Bangkok, and Dhaka.
-His works covers social protection, crisis response, business and human rights.
+Tauvik Muhamad has more than twenty years of experience at ILO in Jakarta, Bangkok, and Dhaka.
+His works covers social protection, crisis response, industrial relations, blue economy, as well as business and human rights.

-He has a bachelor’s in economics from the University of Indonesia, and a master’s from the Lee Kuan Yew School of Public Policy, National University of Singapore.
+He has a bachelor’s in economics from the University of Indonesia, and a master’s in public administration from the Lee Kuan Yew School of Public Policy, National University of Singapore.

 He’s currently a pro-bono lecturer at the Paramadina Graduate School of Diplomacy.